 Sleep System: Maximize Through High Power Down Insulation

 To drop pounds on your gear you want to get the highest FP, or Fill Power, down you can get.
-This means their is less down needs to get the same level of warmth which helps drop serious ounces to pounds.
+This means there are fewer down feathers needed to get the same level of warmth which helps drop serious ounces to pounds.

 The highest level of fill you can find today is 950, this tends to be much lighter due to the ability to fill more space with less overall down.